The-Cave-Tech/GokstadAkademiet2025/README.md

   - Users can sort after newest or oldest products.
   - Users can add product they want to cart by clicking on "Legg til i handlekurv" button on product they want.
   - Users can go to their cart to be taken to another page for showing all products inside their own cart.

+  - **Blog page**

+  - Same as activities here users can see all blogs posted on application.
+  - Users can also filter, search and sort similar just adapted to blogg posts instead.
+Here the filter is category based.
+  - Users should be able to add blogg with a simple "add new blog" button on top right of container.
+(Not fully implemented, but has components needed)
+  - Users can also by clicking on posts get taken to another page with detailed information about the clicked post.
+  - Every blog posts should be connected to a specific user that made the posts (Author), with a way to show that user on the detail page.

 - **About us page**